Marquette King

-Marquette King Jr. (born October 26, 1988) is an American professional football punter for the Dallas Renegades of the United Football League (UFL).
+Marquette King Jr. (born October 26, 1988) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Fort Valley State Wildcats and was signed by the Oakland Raiders of the National Football League (NFL) as an undrafted free agent in 2012.
 King led the NFL in punting yards in 2014.

 Early life

 King was born and raised in Macon, Georgia, by his parents Audrey and Marquette King Sr. He has a younger sister named Jasmine.
-He began punting in high school and, as a child, he loved football and wanted to become a wide receiver.
+King began punting in high school and, as a child, he loved football and wanted to become a wide receiver.
 King practiced after his football practices at Rutland High School and asked teammates to join.
-After they declined his invitation, he decided to try punting during his free time, challenging himself to see how far he could kick.
-His high school coach soon recognized his talent and named him the team's punter, in addition to his role as a wide receiver.
+After they declined his invitation, King decided to try punting during his free time, challenging himself to see how far he could kick.
+King's high school coach soon recognized his talent and named King the team's punter, in addition to his role as a wide receiver.

 College career

 King attended Fort Valley State University where he was originally recruited as a wide receiver.
-However, he could not find playing time at the position.
-During his junior year, when his new head coach learned that King practiced punting in his spare time, he threatened to revoke King's scholarship unless he focused on becoming a full-time punter.
+However, King could not find playing time at the position.
+As a junior, when his new head coach learned that King practiced punting in his spare time, he threatened to revoke King's scholarship unless he focused on becoming a full-time punter.
 King recounted this, and said "When [the coach] threatened to take my scholarship away from me to focus on being a punter I was like, 'All right, well, if you want to take my scholarship away from me, well, I'm [going to] find a way to make this position look fun.'"

 In his senior year, King was an All-First-team Southern Intercollegiate Athletic Conference member and the 2011 FVSU Wildcats Most Valuable Player.
 During the 2011 season, King punted 80 yards against Bethune-Cookman University.
-During the 2011 season, King led the SIAC Conference in punting with a 43 yards per punt average, with 21 punts landing inside his opponents' 20-yard-line.
-Sixteen of his punts yielded 50 yards or more.
+During the 2011 season, King led the SIAC Conference in punting with a 43 yards per punt average, with 21 punts landing inside his opponents' 20-yard-line and 16 of his punts yielded 50 yards or more.
 King competed in the first annual NFLPA Collegiate Bowl in 2012.